 More explicitly, if we let \(\wpl_{BA}\) be the generic vector of scalar values sent from $A$ to $B$ in the original DMPC algorithm, then concatenating all the \(\wpl_{BA}\)'s for the various $B$'s into the payload of $A$, and appending a numeric identifier to such a payload, then agent~\(A\) can send all necessary information to its peers in one packet per ADMM iteration.
 Note that this labelling may be tacit if the topology of the network is guaranteed to be static.

-We note that other broadcast based ADMM strategies may be implemented.
+We note that other broadcast-based ADMM strategies may be implemented.
 For example, D-ADMM~\cite{Mota13dADMMseparable,Mota15dADMMlocaldomain} lets each agent in the network keep a local copy of the optimisation variable \(x_i\) and broadcast it to its neighbours.
-The agents send their updates in a sequence determined by a graph colouring scheme to avoid packet collisions, and may allow multiple agents to transmit at once if located geographically sufficiently far apart.
-In our situations though we consider networks that have a small graph diameter, to the point that running a graph colouring algorithm would in practice become an unnecessary overhead.
+The agents send their updates in a sequence determined by a graph colouring scheme to avoid packet collisions, and may allow multiple agents to transmit at once if they are sufficiently far apart.
+In cases where networks that have a small graph diameter, running a graph colouring algorithm would only serve to produce unnecessary overhead.

-\section{Adapting~\cite{Matous22dMPC4FPF} to asynchronous communication}
+\section{Adapting to asynchronous communication}

-The original algorithm assumes all the communication to happen simultaneously in a synchronous fashion.
-We though need to avoid packet collisions, and consider that to handle this, there are essentially two distinct strategies: \begin{enumerate} \item communicate asynchronously, by assigning each agent its own frequency band in an FDMA scheme, to be used to send the own information to the peers; \item communicate sequentially, by implementing a TDMA scheme, and thus defining implicitly who communicates when. \end{enumerate} The two strategies are dual with respect to each other: either separate the agents in time or separate them in frequency.
-The former though requires also keeping clocks synchronised in a distributed way (that may be implemented, e.g., via~\cite{Bolognani16randomclocksync} or similar approaches, at the cost of some small communication overhead that is ignored in this paper).
+When an algorithm assumes that all communication occurs simultaneously and synchronously, it needs to be modified so to avoid packet collisions.
+To aid this we propose two alternative strategies: \begin{enumerate} \item communicate asynchronously, by assigning each agent its own frequency band in an FDMA scheme, to be used to send the own information to the peers; \item communicate sequentially, by implementing a TDMA scheme, thus defining implicitly who communicates when. \end{enumerate} The two strategies are dual with respect to each other: either separate the agents in time or separate them in frequency.
+The former requires keeping clocks synchronised in a distributed way (that may be implemented, e.g., via~\cite{Bolognani16randomclocksync,Liu14dasync} or similar approaches, at the cost of some small communication overhead that is ignored in this paper).